 Part III of the FREE eBook: The Key Metrics for Workspace Success

-It’s essential to understand the metrics around what it costs to acquire a member or what their value is to your organization over time.
-Ultimately it’s about knowing where you’re dedicating your marketing dollars and the return you get on that spend.
-It starts with your sales pipeline, through to leads and tours metrics and in-life customer spend.
+Understand the metrics around what it costs to acquire a tenant and what value they have to your organization over time.
+Ultimately it’s about knowing where you’re dedicating your marketing dollars and the return you’ll get on that spend.
+It starts with your workspace sales pipeline, through to leads and tours metrics and in-life customer spend.

-Measuring existing business is vital, but operators must also prioritize generating future deal flow, pipeline and closed opportunities to understand where they must focus their efforts to increase occupancy rates.
+Measuring existing business is vital, but you must also prioritize generating future deal flow, pipeline and won opportunities to understand where the team must focus their efforts to increase occupancy rates.
 Your baseline marketing metrics should be:

 a.
 Lead Flow & Channel Attribution

 Measuring organic leads versus referrals versus brokers will tell you which marketing channel is proving most successful for leads that convert to sales.
 Is Google AdWords bringing you the most success?
 Member referrals?
 Facebook advertising?
-Tracking your most effective sales channel and attributing converted sales is a reliable metric to determine where to allocate your marketing dollars.
+Tracking your most effective sales channel and attributing converted workspace sales is a reliable metric to determine where to allocate your marketing dollars to drive office occupancy.

 b.
 Lead Cost per Acquisition

-While it’s vital to know where your best leads and sales come from, it’s just as important to know how much you’re spending to capture new business.
+While it’s vital to know where your best tenant leads and workspace sales come from, it’s just as important to know how much you’re spending to capture new business.
 While your cost per acquisition (CPA) can vary, the best starting point is to take your total revenue over a time period, monthly, quarterly or annually, and divide it by the number of customers in that same period.
-This will give you an idea of how much each customer is worth and just how much you’re willing to spend to acquire a customer.
+This will give you an idea of customer value and just how much you should be willing to spend to acquire a customer.

 c.
 Customer Lifetime Value

-Running a workspace is becoming more and more akin to the hospitality industry, causing many operators to take a more customer-centric approach to their business.
-Without a doubt, you’re in a service industry and your focus is to deliver an optimal member experience.
-However, you also need to understand what the value of your customers are, specifically their value over time with your organization.
+Running a flexible workspace is akin to the hospitality industry, causing many operators to take a more customer-centric approach to their business.
+Without a doubt, it is a service industry and the focus is to deliver an optimal office experience.
+However, you also need to understand what value your customers have, specifically their value over time with your organization.
 Let’s consider a monthly customer scenario:

-If you want to get down to the real nitty gritty, you can calculate the lifetime value based on the margin you make from each customer after deducting overhead and real estate.
-Some take it a step further and deduct marketing spend and acquisition costs to bringing on new customers in the same period.
+If you want to get down to the nitty-gritty, you can calculate the lifetime value based on the margin you make from each customer after deducting overhead and real estate.
+Some take it a step further and deduct marketing spend and acquisition costs to bring on new customers in the same period.

 d.
 Lead to Tour Ratio